Dodderhill Parish Council

 Parish councils have a wide range of powers, duties and responsibilities which are essentially related to local matters.
 Here are just some of Dodderhill Parish Council’s responsibilities:

-- Owns and maintains the playing fields and open space around Wychbold Village Hall, including the children’s play area.
+- Owns and maintains the playing fields and open space around Wychbold Village Hall, including the children’s play area and multi-use games court.

 - Helps support Wychbold Village Hall Committee by funding some of the maintenance and repairs.